-Pitchers with two starts in the upcoming week have been ranked in tiers to help you decide who you should start or not start.
-These rankings are compiled based on a combination of each pitcher's match-ups and of course their ability.
-Included also is a list of the best one-start options this week.
-On to the rankings...
+Pitchers with two starts in the upcoming week have been ranked into seven tiers to help you decide who you should start or not start in your fantasy league.
+These rankings are compiled based on a combination of each pitchers match-ups and ability.
+As always probable pitchers are subject to change.